gvela024/etisbew/notes.md

 ```
 I created a [`clickjack-testing-etisbew`](https://github.com/gvela024/clickjack-testing-etisbew) repo for testing this and without `X-Frame-Options`, I am able to see `etisbew` inside of `clickjack-testing-etisbew`.

+### Cross-Site Scripting (XSS)
+Cross site scripting is when malicious code (JavaScript, HTML, or any other web embeddable code) is embedded into a trusted website.
+The malicious code is capable of doing many things.
+Often, the malicious code gathers information that only the trusted page has access to (cookies and other session data) and sends it to the attacker.
+XSS has been expanded to have at the moment 2 different categories. `Stored` (or persistend) is when the malicious code is stored in the server of the vulnerable site and is loaded by the client. `Relfected` (or non-persistent) is when the malicious code is sent to the client in an a notification or email when the malicious code travels to the vulnerable site and is executed since it is from a trusted source [Source: OWASP](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29).
+There really isn't an easy way to test this.
+I tried several things like putting HTML or JavaScript into the URL or other inputs.
+I'm sure if I was an expert hacker, I could expose some vulnerability.
+In any case, the Mozilla Observatory recommends setting the `X-Content-Type-Options` in the header to prevent browsers from incorrectly detecting non-scripts as scripts.

 #### Todo